-Mimi Waitzman was appointed part-time Deputy Keeper of Musical Instruments at the Horniman Museum and Gardens in 2009, and assumed the role on a full-time basis in 2013.
+Mimi Waitzman is Senior Curator of Musical Collections and Cultures.
+She was appointed part-time Deputy Keeper of Musical Instruments at the Horniman in 2009, and assumed the role on a full-time basis in 2013.

 In 2010, Mimi co-curated The Art of Harmony, a joint exhibition of instruments from the Horniman and the V&A and was lead curator of At Home With Music, a display exploring domestic keyboard instruments which opened in the Museum’s Music Gallery in January 2014.
 Born in the USA, Mimi studied Music History and the Harpsichord at McGill University in Montreal.
 She later completed her graduate work at the University of Michigan where she became research assistant at the extensive Stearns Collection of Musical Instruments.
 In 1981, Mimi helped found a partnership in the UK, making, repairing and supplying early keyboard instruments.
 Having gained experience in their restoration, maintenance and conservation, she took on the curatorship of a National Trust collection of early keyboard instruments at Fenton House in North London, a part-time post held for 28 years.
 Mimi is the UK editor of book reviews for the Galpin Society Journal; Chairman, Musical Instrument Subject Specialist Network (MISSN); CIMCIM, member of musical instrument conservation working group and a member of the British Clavichord Society.

 - The aesthetics behind the object: why do instruments of a particular place and time, sound, look and function as they do?